mclima/1-DOM-scripting/readme.md

 ## Homework

 Homework will be handed in via Github and then alerting me via email - daniel.deverell@nyu.edu.
-I will have special sessions for those unfamiliar with Git and Github.
+I can schedule special sessions for those who require assistance setting up Git and Github.

 ## Today's Game